wdp-beta/developer-starter-kit-hello-data/about.md

 Each endpoint invokes one or more Watson Data Platform APIs using the wrapper library described in the next section.

 #### Accessing the Watson Data Platform API

+(TODO links)
 Each API endpoint requires an API token, which you mint by calling an authorization endpoint, providing an API key.
-(TODO links)
+API tokens expire after 3600 seconds.

+ > Note: At the time of writing the authentication API returns HTTP status code `400 (Bad Request)` and not `403 (Forbidden)` if an invalid API key was provided.

 Endpoints return only information that is visible to the specified API key.

 #### Listing Watson Data Platform projects